 After Simpson presented the amendment and engaged in some hushed conversation with HB3404 author, Rep. Senfronia Thompson (D-Houston), Representative Jeff Leach (R-Plano) hopped on the mic with, “Mr. Speaker, what just happened?”
 And he began to question if taxpayers were going to foot the bill for marijuana research.
 While Rep. Leach is comfortable using taxpayer money to study:

-“(1) using a standardized comprehensive trauma and post-traumatic stress disorder assessment to identify and target evidence-based treatment services to provide integrated care for veterans diagnosed with post-traumatic stress disorder; and
+“(1) using a standardized comprehensive trauma and post-traumatic stress disorder assessment to identify and target evidence-based treatment services to provide integrated care for veterans diagnosed with post-traumatic stress disorder; and…he was not quite comfortable with “(3) using marijuana as a treatment for post-traumatic stress disorder.”

 (2) involving family members in the treatment of a veteran diagnosed with post-traumatic stress disorder.”